openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 deflateTune(strm: ZStream, goodLength: number, maxLazy: number, niceLength: number, maxChain: number): Promise&lt;ReturnStatus&gt;

-Fine-tunes the internal compression parameters of deflate and uses a promise to asynchronously return the parameters.
-The result status is returned when the operation is successful.
+Fine-tunes the internal compressed parameters of **deflate**.
+This API uses a promise to return the result.
+The result state is returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.